alexanderrich/exploration_consumption/doc/journal/paper.md

-Before beginning the experiment, participants chose one of four videos available on YouTube: an episode of "Planet Earth", and episode of "The Great British Bakeoff", and episode of "Mythbusters", or an "Ellen Degeneres comedy special".
+Before beginning the experiment, participants chose one of four videos available on YouTube: an episode of "Planet Earth", and episode of "The Great British Bakeoff", and episode of "Mythbusters", or an Ellen Degeneres comedy special.
 The video was embedded in the experiment with all user controls (such as skipping ahead) disabled (Figure {@fig:exp1task}b).
 When given access to the video, participants had to keep the browser window open and hold down the space bar for the video to play.
 This allowed us to ensure that